Cellosaurus logo

 Derived from site: In situ; Uterus, cervix; UBERON=UBERON_0000002.

-Disease Human papillomavirus-related cervical adenocarcinoma (NCIt: C27677)
+Disease Human papillomavirus-related endocervical adenocarcinoma (NCIt: C27677)

 Species of origin Homo sapiens (Human) (NCBI Taxonomy: 9606)